FDR Control for Online Anomaly Detection: Empirical results

-\paragraph{Results and Analysis} The results are shown in Figure~\ref{fig:mfdrcontr} by varying $\delta$, $\alpha$ and $m_1$.
-In Figure~\ref{fig:mfdrcontr}, the level of atypicity $\delta$ in represented in the abscissa.
-The ordinate represents the estimated mFDR (in Figure \ref{fig:mfdr3} or \ref{fig:mfdr4}) or FNR (in Figure \ref{fig:fnr3} or \ref{fig:fnr4}).
-Different colors are used to distinguish between BH and mBH procedures.

-For a low level of atypicity $\delta$, the FNR and the mFDR are high because the anomalies are difficult to detect.
-By increasing $\delta$, the FNR and the mFDR decrease.
-As shown in Figure \ref{fig:fnr3}, with values of $\delta$ around $100$, the FNR is equal to $0$ which can also generate a constant mFDR as shown in Figure \ref{fig:mfdr3}.
-For the mBH-procedure, the mFDR is constant and equal to $\alpha$.
-This is consistent with Theorem \ref{thm:nor}, which guarantees the control at level $\alpha$ when all anomalies are detected.

-Figure \ref{fig:fnr4} shows the totality of the anomalies detected for $\delta=2000$.
-The same result in figure \ref{fig:fnr3} with $\delta=100$.
+\paragraph{Results and Analysis} TThe results are shown in Figure~\ref{fig:mfdrcontr} by varying $\delta$, $\alpha$, and $m_1$.
+In Figure~\ref{fig:mfdrcontr}, the level of atypicity $\delta$ is shown on the x-axis.
+The y-axis represents the estimated mFDR (in Figures~\ref{fig:mfdr3} or~\ref{fig:mfdr4}) or FNR (in Figures~\ref{fig:fnr3} or~\ref{fig:fnr4}).
+Different colors are used to distinguish BH and mBH procedures.
+For a low level of atypicity $\delta$, FNR and mFDR are high because the anomalies are difficult to detect.
+By increasing $\delta$, FNR and mFDR decrease.
+As shown in Figure~\ref{fig:fnr3}, for values of $\delta$ around $100$, FNR is equal to $0$, which can also generate a constant mFDR as shown in Figure~\ref{fig:mfdr3}.
+For the mBH-procedure, mFDR is constant and equal to $\alpha$.
+This is consistent with Theorem~\ref{thm:nor}, which guarantees control at level $\alpha$ if all anomalies are detected.
+Figure~\ref{fig:fnr4} shows that all anomalies are detected for $\delta=2000$.
+The same result in Figure~\ref{fig:fnr3} with $\delta=100$.
 This is explained by the different parameters of the experiment.
-The easier the anomalies are detected, faster the $FNR=0$ is reached for a small $\delta$ and therefore the easier it is to guarantee $mFDR=\alpha$.
+The easier the anomalies are detected, the faster $FNR=0$ is reached for a small $\delta$ and therefore the easier it is to guarantee $mFDR=\alpha$.

-\paragraph{Conclusion} In order to control the mFDR at the desired level $\alpha$ using mBH, the FNR has to be equal to 0.
-The capacity of mBH to control the mFDR depends of the difficulty of the problem.
-When abnormality proportion and level of atypicity are lower, the power of mBH decreases and the mFDR is harder to control.
-The results of this experiment gives an idea of the atypicity level that the detector can find.
+\paragraph{Conclusion} In order to control mFDR at the desired level $\alpha$ using mBH, FNR has to be equal to 0.
+The capacity of mBH to control mFDR depends on the difficulty of the problem.
+When the proportion of anomalies and the level of atypicity are lower, the power of mBH decreases and mFDR is harder to control.
+The results of this experiment give an idea of the atypicity level that the detector can find.